CoherentLabs/Gameface-UI/gf-ui-components/Layout/Absolute/README.md

 To access the HTML DOM element of the `Absolute` component.

 1. Declare a variable to hold the ref but don't initialize it with a value
-2. The declared value should have a type of `LayoutBaseRef`, which you need to import
+2. The declared value should have a type of `BaseComponentRef`, which you need to import
 3. Set the declared variable as the value of the `ref` prop of the `Absolute` component

 #### Example